amjad07/tryvendr_opensource/README.md

 Here are the code files you can download https://github.com/amjad07/tryvendr_opensource.git

-Screenshots of communication with Alex (probably the financial manager of the company) is attached https://tppr.me/H6X7j
+Screenshots of communication with Alex (probably the financial manager of the company) is attached \n https://tppr.me/H6X7j
 No response from them after getting code https://tppr.me/iaj7O